darshprotocol/smart-contracts/README.md

 ![Loan Diagram](https://user-images.githubusercontent.com/123966451/222807924-377c0485-182d-468a-a16c-978bd75d9317.png)
 [view full flow diagram](https://www.figma.com/file/iqIY47PfSbBb0W6fQH835c/Darsh-Flow-Charts?node-id=0%3A1&t=C66NhTmJgB4HB12L-0)

+**Terms Structuring:** Lenders are enabled to create offers with sets of predetermined loan terms, specifying the principal amount and asset type (ERC20), Collateral types, Loan duration, interest rate demanded to be met by a potential borrower.

+**Asset Vaulting:** the principal supplied by a Lender is locked into a principal vault accessible to the lender anytime.
+The vault serves as a decentralized escrow between a lender and borrowers.

+**On-Chain matching:** loan offers funded by lenders are matched and settled with a borrower once countersigned, all happening seamlessly with all transactions recorded and fully verifiable on-chain.

+**Loan Managing:** on approving and creating a loan offer, lenders are assigned the full authority to a created loan offer of actions like settling borrow requests, repayments claiming, asset vault management all achievable on-chain

 ## LendingPool contract
 The LendingPool contract is the main point of interaction with the DARSH protocol's market.